opensheetmusicdisplay/opensheetmusicdisplay/src/VexFlowPatch/readme.txt

 keysignature.js (merged vexflow 4):
 open group to get SVG group+class for key signature

+renderer.js (vexflow4: need to check if possible):
+CanvasContext: getContext(): use willReadFrequently option for marginal performance potential, and for preventing chrome warning (#1242)

 stave.js (merged/fixed vexflow 4):
 prevent a bug where a modifier width is NaN, leading to a VexFlow error (fixed vexflow 4) stave.setSection(section, y, xOffset = 0, fontSize = 12):